 Ohio's regulations give protection to students of color, English language learners, students who are economically disadvantaged, and students with disabilities; they may not be prevented from being identified as gifted if they meet state criteria.
-Districts are required to review tests, procedures, and environments for biases that may prevent underrepresented students from demonstrating their areas of giftedness.
+Districts are required to review tests, procedures, and environments for biases that may prevent underrepresented students from demonstrating their areas of gifted identification.

 The district makes conscious decisions to select the most appropriate tests to determine a student's abilities based on state guidelines and recent research.
-Practices include frequent whole grade screening in grades 2 through 11, use of cognitive tests that are current with research to support use with diverse populations, use of cognitive subscale scores where allowed by state rule, and collaboration with the Special Education staff to review ETR outcomes of students who may be twice exceptional, a term commonly used to refer to students who are both gifted and have a disability or who are gifted and an English Learner.
+Practices include frequent whole-grade screening in grades 2 through 11, use of cognitive tests that are current with research to support use with various populations, use of cognitive subscale scores where allowed by state rule, and collaboration with the Special Education staff to review Evaluation Team Report (ETR) outcomes of students who may be twice exceptional, a term commonly used to refer to students who are both identified as gifted and have a disability, or who are identified as gifted and an English Learner.

-Students with a disability and receiving special education services documented in an Individualized Education Plan (IEP) or accommodations via 504 plan shall not be denied gifted identification.
+Students with a disability and receiving special education services documented in an Individualized Education Plan (IEP) or accommodations via a 504 plan shall not be denied gifted identification.
 However, it is important to note that special education and gifted education are governed by different laws and procedures, and gifted identification and service placement does not work the same way as with special education.

-Giftedness may be considered when developing IEP goals or 504 accommodations, however gifted services shall not be included in IEP or 504 plans.
+Gifted identification may be considered when developing IEP goals or 504 accommodations; however gifted services shall not be included in IEP or 504 plans.
 Students with disabilities will be identified as gifted and placed in gifted services in the same manner as other students as described in this handbook.